Farmers' suicides in the United States: Assistance

 Also in 2021, Michigan State University introduced a Health & Farm Stress Extension Educator.
 Remington Rice will provide outreach throughout Michigan but particularly in Antrim County, Benzie County, Grand Traverse County, Kalkaska County, Leelanau County and Manistee County.
 Rice is the fifth generation of a farming family in Benzie County.

 In 2021, the Minnesota Department of Agriculture distributed funds to eleven local project partners via the department's "Bend, Don't Break" scheme.

 Also in 2021, Frank King, a self-described "mental-health" comedian who has written for Jay Leno's Tonight Show, spoke to farmers and ranchers during the Montana Farm Bureau Federation convention, drawing on his personal story of depression and suicide (his grandmother and aunt killed themselves).
 In 2010, King filed a Chapter 7 bankruptcy and lost everything.
 He began making plans to take his own life, including looking over his $1-million life insurance policy.
 "I was worth more dead than alive", he said.
 King has given TED Talks on how to recognize signs of suicide and intervention methods.

+The North Central Farm and Ranch Stress Assistance Center, based in Illinois, offers assistance to farmers in twelve Midwestern states.
+As part of its five-year study, North Central found that almost 60% of the parents in a survey of 122 farm families had at least mild symptoms of anxiety or depression.
+This statistic was mirrored in their children, as was the level of the depression.

+Raising Hope is a partnership between the Kentucky Department of Agriculture, the Cabinet for Health and Family Services, plus various state universities.
+The Kentucky General Assembly has appropriated $500,000 to the support group annually.

+Wisconsin senator Tammy Baldwin (D) is seeking $10 million in the 2023 farm bill, to support an Agricultural Department stress-assistance network.
+It is the same total authorized in the 2018 bill.
+It is hoped that Congress will increase the network's funding to $15 million annually via the farm bill, as well as making it permanent.
+A telephone number, separate from the 988 Suicide and Crisis Lifeline, specifically for agricultural workers, is also being requested.

+Kaila Anderson, a native of rural Sabetha, Kansas, founded LandLogic Model, which uses farmers' relationships to their land to identify and treat depression, anxiety and other emotional issues within a hard-to-reach population.
+LandLogic draws heavily on cognitive behavioral therapy.